Filipe Cruz (footballer)

-Filipe Miguel Nicolácia da Cruz (born 19 February 2002) is a Portuguese professional footballer who plays as a right-back for Felgueiras in Liga Portugal 2.
+Filipe Miguel Nicolácia da Cruz (born 19 February 2002) is a Portuguese professional footballer who plays as a right-back for Liga Portugal 2 club Felgueiras.

 Playing career

 On 26 February 2018, Cruz signed his first professional contract with Benfica.
 Cruz made his professional debut with Benfica B in a 2-0 Liga Portugal 2 loss to C.D.
 Feirense on 5 December 2020.